bricker/dbsync/README.md

 }
 ```

+You can place this anywhere you want.
+If a `dbsync_setup.rb` or `config/dbsync_setup.rb` file exist in the root of your project, they will automatically be loaded.
+This is a good place to put your dbsync setup.
+It is recommneded that you do not keep this file in source control, because it probably contains sensitive information.

 ### The server

 Now just make sure you have something on the remote server updating that dumpfile.
 I recommend a cronjob: